 History of Lake Pend Oreille

-On a map, Lake Pend Oreille looks like an ear, or perhaps a question mark missing the dot.
+On the map to the right, Lake Pend Oreille looks like an ear, or perhaps a question mark missing the dot.
 Not that you can really tell much about its shape when you’re down on the water.
 It’s simply too big to discern much more than water, sky and mountains.
 How big is big?
 Well, for instance, the 43-mile-long lake is nearly as long as Lake Ontario.
 At its greatest girth, the lake is just over six miles wide.
-And in one respect it outdoes all but four lakes in the nation: It’s a lot deeper.
+And in one respect it outdoes all but four lakes in the nation: It’s a whole lot deeper.

 Many visitors to Lake Pend Oreille are captivated by its rugged beauty that surrounds it’s 111 miles of shorline.
 The exceptional beauty comes courtesy of the surrounding mountain ranges that, in areas, seem to plunge straight up out of the depths of the lake.
 The three major mountain ranges that surround the lake are the Selkirks to the north, Coeur d’Alenes to the south and Cabinets to the east.